 About

-I am a Ph.D. candidate in Finance at Yale School of Management.
-I conduct research on asset pricing, machine learning, and natural language processing.
+I am an Assistant Professor of Finance at Texas A&M University Mays Business School.
+I obtained my Ph.D. in Financial Economics from Yale School of Management.
+I conduct research on empirical asset pricing, behavioral finance, machine learning, and natural language processing.

 Publications